-- A point system or other means of immediately rewarding good behavior or work
+- A point system or other means of immediately rewarding good behavior or work.

 - Structuring situations in a way that allows the child to find success.
 For example, allowing only one or two playmates at a time, so that the child doesn't get overstimulated.

-- Stress management methods such as meditation, relaxation techniques, and exercise
+- Stress management methods such as meditation, relaxation techniques, and exercise.

 - Organize everyday items.
-Clothing, backpacks, school supplies, and play items all should have a designated, clearly marked space.
+Clothing, backpacks, school supplies, and play items should all have a designated, clearly marked space.

 - Use homework and notebook organizers.
 Stress the importance of writing down assignments and bringing home anything needed to complete homework.